SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: Technique details of

-where $\mathbf{z}_t$ is the latent at diffusion step $t \in \{1, 2, \ldots, 50\}$, $\mathrm{label}$ denotes the safety status (safe or unsafe), and $p_{emb}$ represents the prompt embedding for semantic guidance.
-The dataset comprises 300 unique prompt pairs and 300 corresponding adversarial prompt pairs of varying lengths: short (5 to 8 words), medium (10 to 16 words), and long (more than 20 words).
+where $\mathbf{z}_t$ is the latent at diffusion step $t \in \{1, 2, \ldots, 50\}$, $\mathrm{label}$ denotes the safety status (safe or unsafe), and $p_\mathrm{emb}$ represents the prompt embedding for semantic guidance.
+Here, $\mathrm{emb}_{\mathrm{unsafe}}$ denotes the embedding of the corresponding unsafe prompt, whether explicit or adversarially manipulated, while $\mathrm{emb}_{\mathrm{safe}}$ denotes the aligned safe target.
+The dataset comprises 300 standard unsafe--safe prompt pairs and 300 adversarial unsafe--safe prompt pairs of varying lengths: short (5 to 8 words), medium (10 to 16 words), and long (more than 20 words).
 Each prompt is sampled with two random seeds and 50 diffusion timesteps, resulting in $300 \times 2 \times 2 \times 2 \times 50 = 120{,}000$ training instances.
 The data is randomly split into 80\% for training and 20\% for validation.
-For newer versions of SD, due to differences in the text encoder as discussed in Sec.~\ref{subsubsec:efficiency} of the main text, the training dataset should be recollected using the same set of prompt pairs.
+For newer versions of SD with different model architectures, the corresponding embeddings and latent samples should be reconstructed using the same set of prompt pairs, as discussed in Sec.~\ref{subsubsec:efficiency} of the main text.